 General information on the Honors In The Major program or admittance criteria can be obtained by contacting the University Honors Program at A5400 University Center, 850-644-1841.

-For specific information on applying to the Honors in the Biology Major program, biological sciences students are encouraged to contact Dr. Walter Tschinkel, Director of Honors In The Major for the Department of Biological Science (203 Bio Unit I; 850-644-4489).
-The following provides a summary of recent Honors In The Major research projects.
+For specific information on applying to the Honors in the Biology Major program, biological sciences students are encouraged to contact Dr. Janie Wulff, Director of Honors In The Major for the Department of Biological Science (4075 King Building; firstname.lastname@example.org).

 For more information about the program, visit http://honorsinthemajor.fsu.edu/

 Along with undergraduate teaching and graduate student training, research is strongly emphasized in the Department of Biological Science.
-The department is internationally noted for its research programs in both systematic and experimental biology.
-Fully equipped research laboratories are located in five buildings on campus (Conradi, Biological Science Unit I, Institute of Molecular Biophysics, Biomedical Research Building, and Nuclear Research Building).
-On-campus research facilities include the Electron Microscope Center (including one scanning electron microscope, three transmission microscopes, a quantitative fluorescence microscope, and a laser scanning confocal microscope).
-A recently installed Philips CM 300-FEG TEM is equipped for high-resolution cryomicroscopy of unstained protein molecules and protein crystals.
-Researchers also have access to radioisotope instrumentation laboratories, an X-ray laboratory, the Monoclonal Antibody Laboratory, the Analytical Laboratory, the Structural Biology Laboratory, and the National High Magnetic Field Laboratory.
-Special service facilities include the Histology Laboratory, special culture chambers, greenhouses, machine and electronics shops, animal housing, ultracentrifuges, cold laboratories, sterile laboratories, shielded electrophysiological laboratories, field vehicles, special instrumentation for biological photography, the Instrument Design Laboratory, and the facilities of the Supercomputer Computations Research Institute (SCRI).
+The department is internationally noted for its research programs.
+Fully equipped research laboratories are located in four buildings on campus (King Building, Biological Science Unit I, Institute of Molecular Biophysics, and Biomedical Research Building).
+On-campus research facilities include Biological Science Imaging Resource facility (including scanning and transmission electron microscopes, a quantitative fluorescence microscope, and a laser scanning confocal microscope).
+A recently installed Titan Krios electron microscope (one of only six in the U.S.) is equipped for high-resolution 3-D cryomicroscopy of unstained protein molecules and subcellular structures.
+Researchers also have access to radioisotope instrumentation laboratories, an X-ray diffraction laboratory, the Monoclonal Antibody Laboratory, the Analytical Laboratory, the DNA sequencing facility, and the National High Magnetic Field Laboratory.
+Special service facilities include special culture chambers, greenhouses, machine and electronics shops, animal housing, ultracentrifuges, cold laboratories, sterile laboratories, and shielded electrophysiological laboratories.
 Significant research collections of microorganisms and of birds are also maintained on campus and the department supports a herbarium containing about 200,000 specimens.
 Off-campus research facilities include the FSU Marine Laboratory on the Gulf of Mexico, and the Mission Road Greenhouse.
 The privately endowed Tall Timbers Research Station is located just north of Tallahassee.